-Day 7 | Enjoy the culture and bustle of Clifton Harbour, Union Island
+Day 7 | Enjoy the Culture and Bustle of Clifton Harbour, Union Island

 Enjoy a meal out and have a walk around this bustling little island.
 If you want to take it a bit further, put on your hiking boots or your strongest sandals and take a hike up the dramatic 304 meter Mount Taboi.
 Once you’re finally at the tallest point on Union Island, you can bask in the panoramic views of the Caribbean!

-Jeremie Tronet, an ex-professional kiteboarder, runs a great kiteboarding school here.
+Jeremy Tronet, an ex-professional kiteboarder, runs a great kiteboarding school here.
 If lessons or gear rental is something you wish to try, you won’t find a better place.
 On the full moon he and Janti host a party at Happy Island, where they kite through the night and sore over the island bonfire!
 A sure sight you won’t want to miss while sailing in the Grenadines.

-Day 8 | Explore the bays around Union Island and BBQ with Shark Attack
+Day 8 | Explore the Bays Around Union Island and BBQ with Shark Attack

 Explore Union Island even more by anchoring in another marvelous anchorage called Chatham Bay.
 On the leeside of the island, this large well protected anchorage is a place to enjoy boat life and tranquility.
 For kiteboarders and windsurfers, Frigate Island is also an option with beautiful flat water and less boats.